-Sapienza currently offers over 270 degree programmes (Bachelor's and Master's) - among which over 30 are taught in English- over 200 vocational master courses.
+Sapienza currently offers over 270 degree programmes (Bachelor's and Master's) - among which over 30 are taught in English- over 200 vocational master courses and almost 80 PhDs.
 The School of Advanced Studies provides a programme of excellence and free tuition for the best students.
 Students with an Italian high school score of 100 are exempted from enrolment fees and the bonus is extended if they keep up their good grades.
 Families who have more than one child enrolled at the university also enjoy a special brothers-sisters bonus.

 University services include 55 libraries (two with 24-hour reading rooms), 18 museums, the Ciao and Hello Orientation Offices, a Sort – Orientation and Tutoring Office in each faculty, a Disabled Students Office, the Job Soul Placement Office, and a Public Relations Office.
 Sapienza University also promotes a vast range of cultural, social and sports activities and has various facilities (over 100,000 square meters) for sports, music, and theatre, as well as the RadioSapienza web radio.